cantwellnc/testing-examples/gotchas.md

 - There is a strategy for random functions, `st.functions`.
 You can provide a type signature or an example lambda + Hypothesis will generate functions of that type.
 Usually, if it finds a failing example function, it will present it to you + you can see what it does.
 However, if your functions never actually get called, then example generation kinda breaks.
     - this can result in a failing output being presented as `lambda: unknown`.

 - I refactored my random_tags_object strategy + it broke some tests!
 I expected the call-not-assert pattern to catch one of the bugs (assuming a non-empty TagSet) in has_pii_content, but it never did.
-I needed to write two additional tests (one with no pii presesnt (didn't catch it) and one where the object always has pii).
-The situation where a tag always has pii is what caught the bug, but it a more complicated way than I wanted.
+I needed to write two additional tests (one with no pii presesnt (*didn't catch it*) and one where the object always has pii).
+The situation where a tag **always has pii** is what caught the bug, but it a more complicated way than I wanted.
-    - the reason for all this rigamarole is bc I accidentally built random_tags_object in such a way that it always returns a **NON-EMPTY LIST OF TAGS**.
-Hence, I literally could not generate data to catch the bug. whoops!
+    - the reason for all this is bc I accidentally built random_tags_object in such a way that it always returns a **NON-EMPTY LIST OF TAGS**.
+Hence, I literally could not generate data to catch the bug I was hoping for. whoops!
-- moral of the story here is to be very very careful when constructing generators for data, since you might accidentally rule out edge cases you actually want to test!
+- The moral of the story here is to be very very careful when constructing generators for data, since you might accidentally **rule out edge cases you actually want to test**!